JunjieYang97/stocBiO/README.md

 ## stocBiO for hyperparameter optimization
 Our hyperparameter optimization implementation is bulit on [HyperTorch](https://github.com/prolearner/hypertorch), where we propose stoc-BiO algorithm with better performance than other bilevel algorithms.

 The implementation of stoc-BiO is located in two experiments [l2reg_on_twentynews.py](https://github.com/JunjieYang97/StocBio_hp/tree/master/experimental/l2reg_on_twentynews.py) and [mnist_exp.py](https://github.com/JunjieYang97/StocBio_hp/tree/master/experimental/mnist_exp.py).
-We will implement our stoc-BiO as a class for an independent use soon!

 ## ITD-BiO and FO-ITD-BiO for meta-learning
 Our meta-learning part is built on [learn2learn](https://github.com/learnables/learn2learn), where we implement the bilevel optimizer ITD-BiO and show that it converges faster than MAML and ANIL.
 Note that we also implement first-order ITD-BiO (FO-ITD-BiO) without computing the derivative of the inner-loop output with respect to feature parameters, i.e., removing all Jacobian and Hessian-vector calculations.
 It turns out that FO-ITD-BiO is even faster without sacrificing overall prediction accuracy.